27+ Plants that can help you with increased Oxygen

 No, plants do not steal our oxygen at night.
 Instead, they release oxygen in abundance, increasing the level of oxygen in the atmosphere around us.

-What is the best indoor plant to clean the air?
+Which is a good indoor plant to clean the air?

 According to various studies, many plants act as natural air purifiers and help clean the air around them.
 Notable among these are Areca Palm, Aloe Vera, Snake Plant, Spider plant, etc.